aws-amplify/docs/android/authentication.md

 ```

 **Note**
 If the SAML token contains more than one Role ARN, you will need to specify which role will be assumed when federating.
-If the assertion token has more than one Role ARN and a `customRoleARN` is not specified, it will result into an error.
+If the SAML token has more than one Role ARN and a `customRoleARN` is not specified, it will result in an error.
 {: .callout .callout--info}

 ```java